cjurjiu/catalinjurjiu.github.io/_posts/2018-08-25-git-send-commits-through-mail-part2.md

 ```

 In certain cases this can make life harder, although most of the times it might not be an issue.
 We'll explore these cases
-in the upcoming Part 3.
-There, Bob will also finally find the holy grail of sending commits: a method which will also preserve the
+in the final article of this series.
+There, Bob will also finally find the holy grail of sending commits: a method which
-SHA1 of each commit.
+will also preserve the SHA1 of each commit.

 ## Conclusions